Nwiradiradja/DataCleaning-SQL/README.md

 * Dealing with NULLs in SQL

 ## Tools Used
-* Microsfot SQL Server Management
+* Microsoft SQL Server Management